 Thevia Roof Tiles

-A South African startup that has developed roof-tiles made of 99.4% waste material.
-Made from recycled High-density Poly Ethylene (HDPE), one of the most commonly used plastics, these green roof-tiles are twice as strong as traditional concrete tiles and 70% lighter.
+Lighter, cheaper, faster, greener.
+A South African startup has developed roof-tiles made of 99.4% waste material.
+Made from recycled High-density Poly Ethylene (HDPE), one of the most commonly used plastics, these green roof tiles are twice as strong as traditional concrete tiles and 70% lighter.
 Thevia’s selling price yields an 8–15% saving on the total roof installation cost.
-These roof-tiles are especially suited to low-cost housing and offers a green solution for roof building and construction.
+These roof tiles are especially suited to low-cost housing and offers a green solution for roof building and construction.

 The South African roof tile market is worth an estimated R1.4 billion per year and is comprised of 7 key manufacturing players, who produce an estimated 110 – 130 million units per year.
 About 45% of concrete tiles are supplied directly to end-users (builders, roofing contractors, and project developers) with about 55% routed through merchants.
 However, this market has remained stagnant since the 2005 – 2007 boom.
 Thevia aims to claim market share by offering a superior quality product at about a10% cheaper price point.